Walnut356/Walnut356.github.io/content/posts/partial-borrow-pointer-ub/index.md

 Same deal, `&state.effects` borrows from `state`, but we also need to pass `state` mutably into `effect.apply`.

+> [!Note]
-> Aside: I know these can both be solved in safe rust via indexing, but as I said before, this is at least partially an academic pursuit.
+> I know these can both be solved in safe rust via indexing, but as I said before, this is at least partially an academic pursuit.
 It's also worth noting that this has some ergonomic downsides, since I can't use iterator methods like `.filter()`.
 I'll include the safe versions of these functions later on after we talk more about the compiler.

 This is where the escape hatch comes in.
 As the *programmer*, this is a pretty trivial case.
 With `state` being the same as `army.units[i]`, we *really* only have: